-The following article covers a step-by-step troubleshooting guide to the new HA High-Availability in NSM 2007.2 and above.
-The new HA replication introduces a new database layer real-time replication between both HA nodes combined with a traditional RSYNC/SSH replication for non-db related files.
+This article provides a step-by-step troubleshooting guide for High Availability (HA) in NSM 2007.2 and above.
+The HA replication introduces a new database-layer real-time replication between both HA nodes, combined with a traditional RSYNC/SSH replication for non-db related files.

 Problem or Goal:

-The steps below are listed in the order that events occurs on the HA system.
-This will help determine at which exact step the problem occurs.
+The steps below are listed in the order that events occur on the HA system.
+This will help determine the exact step at which the problem occurs.

-Check both highAvaila and highAvailSvr services are started correctly.
-A timed-out (error) indicates the services are not started on the other node or there is a heartbeat communication failure.
+Check that both the highAvaila and highAvailSvr services are started correctly.
+A timed-out (error) indicates that the services are not started on the other node or there is a heartbeat communication failure.

 Check HA configuration parameters of HaSvr/var/haSvr.cfg

-In /usr/netscreen/HaSvr/var/haSvr.cfg, highAvail.isHaEnabled should be "y" on both nodes
+In /usr/netscreen/HaSvr/var/haSvr.cfg, the highAvail.isHaEnabled should be y on both nodes

-Confirm the IP address configuration is correct for primary/secondary
+Confirm that the IP address configuration is correct for the primary/secondary server.

-Check highAvail.HMACKey matches on both nodes; for shared secret and heartbeat to work correctly
+Check that highAvail.HMACKey matches on both nodes (for shared secret and heartbeat to work correctly).

-Verify the presence and functionality of SSH and RSYNC binaries on the system
+Verify the presence and functionality of the SSH and RSYNC binaries on the system.

-Confirm the pingable IP is reachable by the local server; this is required for services to start
+Confirm that the pingable IP is reachable by the local server (this is required for services to start).

-Confirm both HA servers are running with the same root or non-root user id for the NSM processes
+Confirm that both HA servers are running with the same root or non-root user ID for the NSM processes

-Verify guiSvr.setuid in configuration file for /usr/netscreen/GuiSvr/var/guiSvr.cfg If non-root operation is needed, run /usr/netscreen/GuiSvr/utils/setperms.sh
+Verify guiSvr.setuid in the configuration file for /usr/netscreen/GuiSvr/var/guiSvr.cfg.
+If non-root operation is needed, run /usr/netscreen/GuiSvr/utils/setperms.sh.

-Verify devSvr.setuid in configuration file for /usr/netscreen/DevSvr/var/devSvr.cfg If non-root operation is needed, run /usr/netscreen/DevSvr/utils/setperms.sh
+Verify devSvr.setuid in the configuration file for /usr/netscreen/DevSvr/var/devSvr.cfg.
+If non-root operation is needed, run /usr/netscreen/DevSvr/utils/setperms.sh.

-Verify guiSvr.setuid in configuration file for /usr/netscreen/HaSvr/var/haSvr.cfg If non-root operation is needed, run /usr/netscreen/HaSvr/utils/setperms.sh
+Verify guiSvr.setuid in the configuration file for /usr/netscreen/HaSvr/var/haSvr.cfg.
+If non-root operation is needed, run /usr/netscreen/HaSvr/utils/setperms.sh.

 Test the SSH trust relationship between both servers

-From primary server SSH to the secondary server while logged into the account defined for "highavail.rsyncUser".
+From the primary server, SSH to the secondary server while logged into the account defined for highavail.rsyncUser.
 The login should not prompt for a password if the SSH keys are correctly installed.
-Repeat the process from secondary server to primary server.
+Repeat this process from the secondary server to the primary server.

-Verify initial RSYNC replication for non-database files is working correctly
+Verify that initial RSYNC replication for non-database files is working correctly

-Optionally, if unable to identify the failure, run the SSH/RSYNC command from the ha.log file directly
+Optionally, if you are unable to identify the failure, run the SSH/RSYNC command directly from the ha.log file.

-Confirm guiDaemon.0 log correctly reports the local IP and peer IP from haSvr.cfg as follow:
+Confirm that the guiDaemon.0 log correctly reports the local IP and peer IP from haSvr.cfg, as follows:

 Check if the role is primary server or secondary server

-If only the primary server is running (no other server running), the server should take the role of the master with "get BDB event DB_EVENT_REP_MASTER" shown in the guiDaemon.0 log file.
+If only the primary server is running (no other server is running), the server should take the role of the master with get BDB event DB_EVENT_REP_MASTER shown in the guiDaemon.0 log file.

-In the case of secondary server status, guiDaemon.0 will show get BDB event DB_EVENT_REP_CLIENT indicating it has received the role of a secondary server from highAvail process.
+In the case of secondary server status, guiDaemon.0 will show get BDB event DB_EVENT_REP_CLIENT, indicating it has received the role of a secondary server from the highAvail process.

 Verify secondary guiSvrManager startup and replication status

-No progress is displayed in the guiDaemon.0 log file, but files in the guiSvr /var/netscreen/GuiSvr/xdb/data should be created and increasing as containers are being replicated from the primary server.
-Monitor with "ls -ltr" to sort by last touched.
+No progress is displayed in the guiDaemon.0 log file, but files in the guiSvr /var/netscreen/GuiSvr/xdb/data should be created and increasing as containers are replicated from the primary server.
+Monitor with ls -ltr to sort by last-touched.

-Monitor transaction log files in GuiSvr/xdb/log on both primary/secondary, if the files are the same, most likely the replication is complete.
-Login to a GUI client and the DB_EVEN_STARTUPDONE should appear on the secondary if completed.
+Monitor transaction log files in GuiSvr/xdb/log on both the primary/secondary server.
+If the files are the same, most likely the replication is complete.
+Log into a GUI client; DB_EVENT_STARTUPDONE should appear on the secondary server if the replication is completed.

-If unable to correctly replicate database or DB_PANIC is displayed on secondary guiDaemon log, then check the following:
+If unable to correctly replicate the database or DB_PANIC is displayed on the secondary guiDaemon log

-If the database is unable to sync back with the primary, normally an automatic process will be started to re-sync.
-This is done by the .haDoDirect script at startup time.
-However, if this does not happen a manual restart may need to be performed.
+If the database is unable to sync back with the primary, an automatic process is usually started to re-sync.
+This is done by the .haDoDirect script at startup.
+However, if the automatic process to re-sync is not started, a manual restart may need to be performed.